BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 # Gordian Seed Tool (Version 1.3.1)
 ### A #SmartCustody Self Case Study

-The Godian Seed Tool reference app allows for the storage and seeds and their backup, transfer, or usage.
+The Godian Seed Tool reference app allows for the storage of cryptographic seeds and their backup, transfer, and usage.

 This Case Study should not be taken as a review, as it covers one of Blockchain Commons' own apps.
-Rather, it's intended as a pure Case Study, demonstrating how the Blockchain Commons app meets the goals of the Gordian architecture and thus acting as further reference for the design.
+Rather, it's intended as a pure Case Study, demonstrating how Blockchain Commons feels that this app meets the goals of the Gordian architecture and thus how it acts as reference for the design.

 ## Usage